Our process

 - Focuses on helping build a culture of respect, including in our handling of concerns about bullying, discrimination and sexual harassment.

-- Supports the referral of every complaint to the agency best placed to deal effectively with it.
+- Supports the referral of some complaints to the agency best placed to deal effectively with it.

 To get to the best outcome quickly and avoid duplicated effort, we make sure that all concerns and complaints are handled by the agency best placed to manage them.
 We support referrals to external agencies (including employers, health complaints commissions and regulators) which have the legal powers needed to handle these matters effectively.

 Usually, RACS has an advisory, feedback and support role, reflecting the vision and purpose of our College.
 We foster profession-led conversations that are collegial and non-judgemental and aim to encourage self-reflection and behaviour change.
-Our Executive Director for Surgical Affairs (EDSA) and Surgical Advisors (SAs) are involved when we do handle complaints.
-RACS Specialist Training Boards are involved when there is an issue with a training post and our Professional Conduct Committee has a role in the most serious cases.
+Our Executive Director for Surgical Affairs (EDSA) in Australia and Surgical Advisor (SA) in Aotearoa New Zealand are involved in offering advice and support when complaints are made.
+RACS Specialist Training Committees are involved when there is an issue with a training post and our Professional Conduct Committee has a role in the most serious cases.

 RACS approach is informal and non-judgmental, aimed at supporting individuals and building a culture of respect.
-It balances our duty of care to our trainees to provide a safe environment, our responsibility to provide a procedurally fair and timely process, our professional commitment to build a culture of respect and our legal and ethical responsibilities as a College.
+It balances our duty of care to our Fellows, Trainees, SIMGs and the public to provide a safe environment, our responsibility to provide a procedurally fair and timely process, our professional commitment to build a culture of respect and our legal and ethical responsibilities as a College.

 What we do